 At first, they thought this was all a prank.
-But when events worsened, they decided to call a medium.
-During the seance, they were able to contact a spirit named Annabelle who had died when she was seven years old.
+But when events worsened, they decided to call in a medium.
+During the seance, they were able to contact a spirit named Annabelle, who had died when she was seven years old.

 Ed and Lorraine heard of this and warned the women that a demonic presence was manipulating the doll in a bid to find a human host.
-After the Warrens witnessed Annabelle levitating, they removed the doll permanently from the apartment and placed her in the sealed glass case at their museum where she remains today.
+After the Warrens witnessed Annabelle levitating, they removed the doll permanently from the apartment and placed her in the sealed glass case at their museum.
+In 2020, social

 8 Snedeker House